 Like everything else exposed to the air, swimming pools can change temperature over time, regardless of how well-insulated the sides of the pool are.
 For most people, the cold air during winter is a big threat from changing temperatures, but there are times when a pool gets too warm and needs to cool off.

 If you’re in this relatively unusual situation, don’t worry.
-Here’s what the temperatures should be and how to cool your pool down quickly.
+Here’s what your water temperature should be and how to cool your pool down quickly.

 Common Pool Temperatures For Residential Pools